Me, Myself, and AI

 This idea is a packaged product (templates, checklists, model cards, process flows) that helps insurance and benefits organizations operationalize AI governance: bias assessments, privacy impact assessments, documentation standards, and monitoring/alerting procedures.
 The toolkit would include ready-to-use model datasheets, procedures for human-in-the-loop review, vendor evaluation checklists (for third-party models), data minimization templates, and a compliance mapping to common insurance/regulatory requirements.
 It can be sold as a downloadable product or with optional implementation workshops.
 Implementation approach: assemble SME-authored templates and example model cards; build a simple portal for generating customized governance artifacts; provide a one-day remote workshop to tailor the toolkit to a customer's policies and tech stack.
 This solves the explicit concerns Shelia raised—bias, ethics, and privacy—by giving insurers a repeatable path to safe AI adoption and making enterprise procurement and audit responses simpler.
 Target users are compliance teams, AI/ML ops teams, and CIO offices in insurance and regulated financial services.

-Product Medium Score: 6.0/10
+Type: Product Difficulty: Medium Score: 6.0/10

 From: Continuous Learning With AI: Aflac’s Shelia Anderson